-Our rainbow baby is given a new name, while the name of our loss baby still spins through our mind on a continuous loop.
+Our rainbow baby is given a new name while the name of our loss baby still spins through our mind on a continuous loop.
 My brain is confused as I look at my rainbow baby and know what his name is, yet I still want to call him by the name of our baby who died, the name that has echoed through my brain for nearly three years now.
 It’s as if my brain hasn’t figured out that a baby died and another was born.
 It seems unable to differentiate between the old and the new, these two babies who are worlds apart.
-And each time that I want to call my son by his sibling’s name, I cringe, this ever-present reminder that one is missing.
+And each time I want to call my son by his sibling’s name, I cringe, this ever-present reminder that one is missing.
 This name that will never cease.

-I am grateful for my two healthy children here on this earth, one who was born before the storm, and one who came after, but I still struggle to see seemingly happy and blissful pregnant women.
+I am grateful to be the mom of my two healthy children here on this earth, one who was born before the storm, and one who came after, but I still struggle to see seemingly happy and blissful pregnant women.
 The ones who have normal pregnancies.
-The ones who are so confident that they will bring a baby home that they see no reason to change their routines.
+The ones who are so confident they will bring a baby home that they see no reason to change their routines.
 They continue to work out, they drink a glass of wine every now and then, and they travel as they normally would.
 I still wonder why they get to have it so easy.
 I still feel pangs of jealousy.

 And then there are the holidays.

-A rainbow baby is born and life seems right while still feeling wrong.
+A rainbow baby is born, and life seems right while still feeling wrong.